gajus/eslint-plugin-canonical/.README/rules/export-specifier-newline.md

 Forces every export specifier to be on a new line.

-Combine this rule with `object-curly-newline` to have every specifier on its own line.
+Tip: Combine this rule with `object-curly-newline` to have every specifier on its own line.

 ```json
 "object-curly-newline": [